abhi1010/hugo-abhi1010/content/post/2008-03-03-talk-to-my-flash.markdown

 type = "post"
 tags = ["flash"]
-categories = ["database", "tips"]
+categories = ["database", "tips"] description = "How to let flash communicate with the computer's desktop or web browser" keywords = ["flash", "flash to desktop", "database"]
 +++

 According to normal acceptable behaviour it is not possible to let flash talk to the computer, be it on desktop or web browser.